wilsonmar/gapi-node/README.md

 <hr />
 # Why Capture Data from Google?
-The following is the narration to this video ___ on YouTube.com and DailyMotion.com ___.
-Videos dynamically reveal these illustrations with spoken text.

 [While viewing scroll of API Explorer from top to bottom] ...![Google API Explorer sample](http://www.merc.tv/img/fig/google.explorer_list_v01.png "Google API Explorer sample")